How to Apply

 12pm-1.30pm GMT

-In this introductory session, you will be introduced to the opportunity, the application process and some top tips on how to prepare your documents.
-There will be an opportunity for questions at the end of the session.
+In this introductory session, we introduced the opportunity, the application process and provided some top tips on how to prepare your documents.
+There were some questions from the audience answered at the end of the session.

 -